“Getting the Hands Dirty for a Good Cause”

 “How many people have you interviewed for the job?” asked Arthur, who was looking for plausible deniability.

 “Plenty” lied Morgan, unsure of the real usefulness of the question.

 Arthur sent back, “I know your job, and I’ll do it.
-I’ll need you to look for the hashtag #biothreat on Twitter when I tell you to, and then you will pay me, and then I will do more, and then you will pay me more, and we can do this.
+I’ll need you to look for the hashtag #biothreat on Twitter when I tell you to, and then you will pay me, and then I will complete more of the job, and then you will pay me more, and we can accomplish this.
 But I am going to do this myself.”
 Arthur also attached his Monero public key along with instructions on how to pay.